altaired/katacoda-scenarios/scheduled-kubeless/step3.md

-We'll now create another kubernetes deployment and service which we will call from the schedules _Kubeless_ function.
+Next we'll create another kubernetes deployment with an http endpoint that we can call from the _Kubeless function_.

-We will use a basic http server docker image made by _Katacoda_ which exposes an endpoint that simply returns what node it is running on.
+For this we will use a pre made docker image by _katacoda_ called _docker-http-server_.
+The http server exposes single endpoint returning the name of the host it is beeing executed on, like follows:

+`<h1>This request was processed by host: ...</h1>`

+## Deployment

-Let's create the container with the docker image by running the following command:
+Let's create a deployment on our cluster with the image, by executing this command

 `kubectl create deployment http-endpoint --image=katacoda/docker-http-server`{{execute}}

-The status of the deployment can be discovered via the running Pods - `kubectl get pods`

-When we see that the pod is running, we'll start exposing the deployment as a service.
-This is done by running:
+We can verify that everything went well by listing the pods in the cluster, use `kubectl get pods`{{execute}} to do this.

+You should see that there is one pod running prefixed http-endpoint.

+## Service

+We will now expose this deployment with a service, so that we're not dependent on a single pod.
+Since we will only access the service inside of our cluser, we'll use the type ClusterIP.
+This exposes the service through an internal IP-address.
+We will also specify that the traffic should enter on port *80*.
+To expose the service we'll use the following command:

-`kubectl expose deployment http-endpoint --port=80 --type=NodePort`{{execute}}
+`kubectl expose deployment http-endpoint --port=80 --type=ClusterIP`{{execute}}

-The service will be of type *NodePort*, meaning that...

-Before continuing, let's make sure everything is running by running:
+Before continuing to the next step, let's make sure everything is running with the command:
-`kubectl get all`{{execute}} and checking that both the deployment and service is ready
+`kubectl get all`{{execute}} which will list all components in the cluster.
+Check that both the deployment and service are ready.